 However, if you use a standalone canister stove like the tiny BRS3000T, the Soto Windmaster, or an MSR Pocket Rocket 2 that isn’t sold as part of a complete canister stove kit, they usually don’t come with a fuel canister stabilizer, so you might want to purchase one to add to your cooking kit.
 Fuel canister stabilizers only cost $6, they weigh virtually nothing, and they can really save you a lot of grief.

 There was a time when I would leave the fuel canister stabilizer that came with my canister stove system at home rather than bringing it along on trips.
 I figured I could save weight by carrying one less thing.
-In hindsight, that was pretty idiotic and I now make a point to carry a fuel can stabilizer on backpacking trips when I’m using a canister stove.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+In hindsight, that was pretty idiotic and I now make a point to carry a fuel can stabilizer on backpacking trips when I’m using a canister stove.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.